 The following is an overview of the Company's properties with results from the most recent years.
-Please refer to the Company's website, News Releases or filings on SEDAR for additional details, maps, photos and other information.
+Please refer to the Company's website, news releases and filings on SEDAR for additional details, maps, photos and other information.

-Highland Valley District
+Highland Valley District- Rateria and West Valley properties

-Between 2006 and 2011 on the Rateria property, the Company completed property-wide 3 dimensional induced polarization and magnetic geophysical surveys, geology, geochemical surveys and diamond drilling.
-Zone 1 was first identified in 2006 with drill holes intersecting the edge of the main mineralized zone.
-Follow up drilling in campaigns carried out between 2007 and 2011 began to outline the zone with positive results.
+The Company's Highland Valley property adjoins and surrounds the southern end of Teck's Highland Valley Copper Mine property (HVC).
+The HVC mine is one of Canada's largest copper producers utilizing three separate open pits to feed a current 130,000 tonnes per day concentrator.
+Forecast grades of reserves and resources range from 0.20 to 0.34% copper.
+There are geological similarities between the company's and the HVC properties.
+Between 2006 and 2011 on the Rateria property, the Company completed property-wide three dimensional induced polarization and magnetic geophysical surveys, geology, geochemical surveys and diamond drilling.
+Zone 1 was first identified in 2006 with drill holes intersecting the interpreted edge of a mineralized zone.
+Follow up drilling carried out between 2007 and 2011 has outlined the zone with encouraging results.